matthewnicoletta/YelpHotelTopicModeling/README.md

 *Start with the HTML file, which shows both the code and the output, including interactive visualizations*

 ## Data Source & Methodology
-The data source includes Yelp reviews
+The data source includes Yelp reviews for many venues/services that are NOT hotels, so some filtering was required.

+Note that this was a team project, for which I wrote 90% of the code.